emmyanderson00/CS201FinalProject_Anderson/README.md

 **Main**

-Main contains the command-line interface.
+Main contains the command line interface.
 It displays the menu, gets user input, and calls the correct methods from BookApplication.
 The menu uses numbered options and asks the user if they want to continue after each action.

 **TestCase**